-As you read this, I will be beavering away on my book (or procrastinating about said beavering..).
-And fantasising about taking a break in late December, taking time to chill out and relax.
-But saying ‘just relax’ is about as useful as ‘don’t worry, be happy’ – some tips and tools are needed to get from A (stress bunny) to B (cool banana).
+As you read this, I will be adjusting to real life and work after a holiday in New Zealand.
+And fantasising about taking a break in late December, taking time to chill out and relax again.
+But if you’re stressed and holidays are far away, saying ‘just relax’ is about as useful as ‘don’t worry, be happy’ – some tips and tools are needed to get from A (stress bunny) to B (cool banana).
 Check out these ideas for helping you de-stress while you are still in work mode:

 1. Find a relaxation technique